 IAABC Certified and Accredited members are expected to maintain current, ongoing education.

-- A total of 36 Continuing Education Units (CEUs) must be accrued every 3 years in order to maintain certification.
+- A total of 36 Continuing Education Units (CEUs) must be accrued every 3 years in order to maintain certification or accreditation.

 - You can learn more about our continuing education policy here.

 - Education must be based on our Core Competencies.

 - The IAABC does not award CEUs for education in the use of tools and techniques advocating the use of punishment or aversives.
 Examples include, but are not limited to: prong collars, cattle prods, verbal/physical abuse, electronic collars, whips, etc.

 I’ve got questions!
 FAQ